viky-ai/website/doc/topics/main-concepts-behind-viky-ai/index.md

 ## Formulations and semantic solutions

-Most of the time, we want to normalize the analysis of the **agent**: we know which interpretation the agent found, but we want to translate it into a processable format.
+Most of the time, we want to standardize the **agent**'s analysis: we know which interpretation the agent has found, but we want to translate it into a processable format.

 For example, if we have an agent "colors" that recognizes colors, we would like to get the RGB version of the color, and not only the fact that it is a color.